-- Sensor Module that is responsible for reading joint encoders, IMU, foot sensors, battery status, and button presses on the robot. - Camera Interface to the video camera system, including setting parameters, switching cameras, and reading the raw YUYV images. - Effector Module to set and vary motor joints and parameters, as well as body and face LED's. - Vision Uses acquired camera images to deduce presence and relative location of the ball, goals, lines, and other robots. - World Models world state of the robot, including pose and altered ball location. - Game StateMch Game state machine to respond to Robocup game controller and referee button pushes. - Head StateMch Head state machine to implement ball tracking, searching, and lookaround behaviors. - Body StateMch Body state machine to switch between chasing, ball approach, dribbling, and kicking behaviors. - Keyframe Keyframe motion generator used for scripted motions such as getup and kick motions. - Walk Omnidirectional locomotion module.
+- Effector Module to set and vary motor joints and parameters, as well as body and face LED's. - Vision Uses acquired camera images to deduce presence and relative location of the ball, goals, lines, and other robots. - World Models world state of the robot, including pose and altered ball location. - Game StateMch Game state machine to respond to Robocup game controller and referee button pushes. - Head StateMch Head state machine to implement ball tracking, searching, and lookaround behaviors. - Body StateMch Body state machine to switch between chasing, ball approach, dribbling, and kicking behaviors. - Keyframe Keyframe motion generator used for scripted motions such as getup and kick motions. - Walk Omnidirectional locomotion module.

-In order to simplify development, all interprocess communications are performed by passing MATLAB structures between the various modules, as well as between robots.
+In order to simplify development, all interprocess communications are performed by passing data structures between the various modules, as well as between robots.
 [11]